deeputech/deeputech.github.io/_posts/memory-management-in-golang.md

 ## Memory Allocation

-Many programming languages that employ Garbage collection uses a generational memory structure to make collection efficient.
+Many programming languages that employ Garbage collection uses a generational memory structure to make collection efficient along with compaction to reduce fragmentation.
 Go takes a different approach here, as we saw earlier, Go structures memory quite differently.
-Go employs a thread local cache to speed up small object allocations and maintains `scan`/`noscan` spans to speed up GC.
-Lets see how this allocation takes place.
+Go employs a thread-local cache to speed up small object allocations and maintains `scan`/`noscan` spans to speed up GC.
+This structure along with the process avoids fragmentation to a great extent making compact unnecessary during GC.
+Let's see how this allocation takes place.

-Go decides allocation process of an object based on its size and is divided into three categories:
+Go decides the allocation process of an object based on its size and is divided into three categories:

 **Tiny(size < 16B)**: Objects of size less than 16 bytes are allocated using the `mcache`'s tiny allocator.
-This is efficient and multiple tiny allocations are done on single 16 byte block.
+This is efficient and multiple tiny allocations are done on a single 16-byte block.

 ![Tiny allocation](https://i.imgur.com/Kh26oVp.gif)